A drama that begins like a top‑tier romance‑comedy but collapses under last‑minute plot twists and messy writing.

 Yi Rang’s Redemption?
 Random.

-Yi Rang getting a redemption arc honestly caught me completely off guard.
+Yi Rang getting a redemption arc caught me completely off guard.
 For almost the entire drama, she was a fantastic villain.
 She constantly tried to tear Hui Ju and Yi An apart, emotionally manipulated everyone around her, treated her own son harshly, and never missed an opportunity to remind Yi An exactly where she thought he belonged.
 Every time she appeared on screen, you knew she was about to make someone’s day worse.
+And she was so classy about it.
+I loved that.

 She was one of those villains you genuinely enjoyed watching because she was competent and intimidating.
 On top of that, her backstory already gave us enough to understand why she’d become the person she was.
 She’d spent her entire life trapped by royal expectations and forced into a marriage that never made her happy.
 Her only “redemption” should’ve been the sad truth that she never had a choice to begin with.
 That alone was enough to make her sympathetic without excusing her actions.